untoldengine/UntoldEngine/docs/LearningPaths/CityStreamingOnVisionPro.md

 This path is the large-scene counterpart to the single-asset archviz path.
 Use `setEntityMeshAsync` for smaller assets that should stay resident.
 Use `setEntityStreamScene` when the scene is large enough that only nearby geometry should be loaded.

+Want to run it right away instead of building it step by step?
+The finished project, **CityStreaming**, is in the [UntoldArcade](https://github.com/untoldengine/UntoldArcade) demo collection: [github.com/untoldengine/UntoldArcade/tree/main/CityStreaming](https://github.com/untoldengine/UntoldArcade/tree/main/CityStreaming).
+Clone it, open the Xcode project, and run.

 ## Create The Vision Pro Project

 Create a standalone visionOS project: